UAIBC-Brain/MICCAI-2025-Paper-VT-SNN/README.md

-### Our code is still being sorted out and will be uploaded immediately after completion.

 # MICCAI-2025-Paper-VT-SNN
 VT-SNN: Variable Time-step Spiking Neural Network Based on Uncertainty Measure and Its Application in Brain Disease Diagnosis

 ### Our codes are based on the following framework.